Q: How do companies that provide a best-in-class customer experience organize themselves to be customer-centric?

 A: How utilities structure themselves around customer experience (CX) is an important part of an overall strategy that might include reviewing how other utilities’ CX functions are structured and exploring how CX councils are used to engage the rest of the utility by prioritizing and governing CX efforts cross-functionally.
 However, we strongly recommend thinking about organizational structure as the last item in a CX strategy.

-- CX reports to a chief customer officer or equivalent.
+- The chief customer officer or an equivalent

 The report also explores where the CX teams report, what functions they comprise, and the strengths and challenges faced within three utility companies (figure 4).

 Even as organizational structures change (as they have in the aforementioned utilities), the five CX success factors highlighted in the report are timeless:

 - Actively engage an executive sponsor.

 Figure 5 explains the critical role that a cross-functional CX council plays in a utility’s CX organization.
 The report details what a CX council’s objectives should be, what its primary activities are, and success factors.

 In the end, the correct organizational structure for CX at any given utility depends on factors unique to each utility.
 Structure, in itself, is an artifact of many other organizational factors.
 Organizational effectiveness expert Joseph Logan recommends approaching the organizational structure only after defining a few other key items:

 - Strategy: What is the organization attempting to accomplish?
 What is the intended outcome?

 - Culture: What are the expectations and behavioral norms the organization hopes to establish?

 - Roles and responsibilities: What work needs to get done, and how?